rocky-linux/documentation/docs/books/admin_guide/07-file-systems.md

 !!!
 Warning

-    `umask` does not affect existing files.
+    `umask` does not affect existing files. `umask -S` displays the file rights (without the execute right) of the files that will be created.
+So it is not the display of the mask used to subtract the maximum value.

 !!!
 Note

     `umask` modifies the mask until the disconnection.

+!!! info

+    The `umask` command belongs to bash's built-in commands, so when you use `man umask`, all built-in commands will be displayed.
+If you only want to view the help of `umask`, you need to use the `help umask` command.

-To keep the value, you have to modify the following profile files:
+To keep the value, you have to modify the following profile files：

 For all users:

 * `/etc/profile`